Cash Flow Forecasting

 Automated Forecast Adjustments

-In cash flow management, actual costs can sometimes deviate from the forecasted final costs for each period.
-If the value of a specific period on the Forecast Final Cost (or Forecast Final Budget) curve doesn't match the corresponding period on the Actual Cost curve, an indicator will appear in the distribution item list view.
+When you have actual costs: If the value of a specific period on the Forecast Final Cost (or Forecast Final Budget) curve doesn't match the corresponding period on the Actual Cost curve, an indicator will appear in the distribution item list view.

 Forecast adjustments indicator